ADSA-UIUC/PythonWorkshop_2/README.md

 # PythonWorkshop_2
-Code for ADSA's 2nd workshop: Python Review
+Code for ADSA's 2nd workshop: Diving Deeper into Python